ICHEC/qpcc/lecture-02/from-bits-to-qubits.md

 Before moving to Qubits and Quantum Computing, let's list down all the important features of Classical Computing that we have encountered so far.
 - We've seen that **bits carry determistic pieces of information.**
 - We've also observed that **Classical Gates can be both reversible and irreversible in nature**.
-For example, NOT gate is reversible in nature whereas the 2 qubit gates such as AND gate and XOR gate are irreversible.
+For example, NOT gate is reversible in nature whereas the 2-bit gates such as AND gate and XOR gate are irreversible.
 - It can be a shown that a small subset of all the existing gates can be used to be build all the logical operations that can exist.
 - These complete subsets of Gates are said to form a **universal gate set.**
 - The AND, OR and NOT is one example of a universal gate set.